sbt/website/src/reference/00-Getting-Started/03-Directories.md

 directories will be ignored.

-Source code can be placed in the project's base directory as `hello/app.scala`, which may be for small projects, though for normal projects people tend to keep the projects in the `src/main/` directory to keep things neat.
+Source code can be placed in the project's base directory as `hello/app.scala`, which may be OK for small projects, though for normal projects people tend to keep the projects in the `src/main/` directory to keep things neat.
 The fact that you can place `*.scala` source code in the base directory might seem like